A Note of Thanks

-Behind every book is a small group of people who help shape it into something better than it could ever be alone.
-Before I start sending Tempered in Shadow out to agents and publishers, I wanted to pause and acknowledge two people whose work has already made a meaningful difference to this project.
+Before I start sending Tempered in Shadow out to agents and publishers, I wanted to pause and acknowledge people whose have already made a meaningful difference to this project.

 Working With Jovan T. Nikolovski